How to use the free complaints tool

 While Resolver can't help you with this process (yet), having used Resolver can be a real advantage, as it'll give you a complete record of all the correspondence related to your case.

-If it's all free and it has no adverts, how does Resolver make money?
+If it's all free, how does Resolver make money?
 Resolver's entirely free to use but makes money through it's Resolver for Business platform, where it uses its expertise to help organisations build automated complaints systems.
 The aim of this is to help them keep customers and reduce the cost of dealing with complaints.

 Resolver uses its insight aggregated, anonymous data to help organisations improve their services, but it NEVER uses any personal details.